kubecost/docs/prometheus.md

-Running a query in Kubecost bundled Prometheus
+Running a Query in Kubecost-Bundled Prometheus
 ==============================================

 ## Step 1: Connect to Prometheus